I know what works for one person doesn’t work for everybody. So, I’m just going to list as much as I can of what people have said works for them.

 Rest as much as you can.
-Your body is forming a baby which is pretty much the most awesome, amazing thing we woman can do.
-No matter what else you get done that day your body is doing a lot.
+Your body is forming a baby which is pretty much the most awesome, amazing thing we women can do.
+No matter what else you get done that day, your body is doing a lot.
 Take it easy.

 Try to stay slightly elevated after you eat.
 Eating and then lying down flat can bring on nausea.

 Avoid spicy foods.
-Also acidic foods and possibly fried friends can be unkind to your sensitive stomach.
+Also, acidic foods and possibly fried foods can be unkind to your sensitive stomach.

 Go outside for some fresh air.
 Fresh air does the body good.
 If indoor smells are making you blue, going outside and sitting on the porch for a few minutes may help.

-Having small meals and snacking throughout the day so your stomach isn’t empty.
+Have small meals and snack throughout the day so your stomach isn’t empty.
 Crackers are often mentioned.
 Ginger snap cookies are highly recommended by a lot of morning sickness survivors.

 Eat before getting out of bed if possible.
 Keep a snack next to your bed.